 Career

-• Current position: Executive Director of Digital Learning Strategy, University of Southern Maine
+- Current position: Executive Director, Center for Academic Innovation at the University of Southern Maine

-Paul currently serves as the Executive Director of Digital Learning Strategy at the University of Southern Maine.
+Paul currently serves as the Executive Director of the Center for Academic Innovation at the University at the University of Southern Maine.
 In that role, he oversees the Center for Technology Enhanced Learning, a unit that provides learning design consulting and faculty development for the University’s online and blended programs.
 Prior to joining USM, Paul oversaw the instructional design, faculty training, and student technical support operations for the online programs at Saint Joseph’s College Online.
 During his tenure at Saint Joseph’s College he also taught online courses in writing, Early American literature, and business communication.
 Paul has also been a member of the University Professional and Continuing Education Association (UPCEA) for most of his career.
 He has served in various capacities for UPCEA, including as the regional representative to UPCEA’s Board of Directors from 2012-13, and as Chair of the New England Region in 2011.

 Dissertation